michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 );
 ```

 Note that the `xc_electricitycost_costrange` constraint prevents the creation of overlapping ranges for the same cost type and kind.
-It creates the index named the same way.

 Such of constraint requires `btree_gist` extension, which we already have installed (see the beginning of this article).